Find out what some of our graduates are doing today in pursuing their successful careers.

 As the source of power for cars, engines get extremely hot.
 Without proper protection, an engine can wear down and even melt, which can cost thousands of dollars to replace.

-Car coolant, also known as antifreeze coolant, protects engines from overheating.
-Coolant also lubricates the moving parts it comes into contact with, which protects damage to the water pump, head gasket, the cylinder and piston timing.
+Car coolant, also known as antifreeze or radiator coolant, protects engines from overheating.
+Coolant also lubricates the moving parts it comes into contact with, which protects against damage to the water pump, head gasket, cylinder and piston timing.

-Omar Ramirez, Universal Technical Institute’s (UTI) Education and Development, Curriculum Content Developer, talks about types of car coolant and what happens if you run out of coolant.
+Omar Ramirez, Universal Technical Institute’s (UTI) Education and Development, Curriculum Content Developer, talks about types of cat and what happens if you run out of coolant.
 Omar learned about car coolant as a UTI student himself.
 Now he’s helping current students master the details of this essential auto component.

 Wondering what is car coolant exactly?
 Coolant transfers heat and adds antifreeze protection to an engine, so your car can stay running in optimal condition.